Provider Independent Certified Audit/Review

 Certified Audit Review Procedures

 All Department of Human Service providers meeting the state or federal expenditure criteria noted below, are required to submit a yearly certified audit prepared by an independent certified public accountant.
 The audit must include supplemental schedules reflecting Allegheny County revenue and expenditures, as well as an opinion as to the fairness of the financial statements.
-Furthermore, disclosures are required for internal controls, related party transactions, fixed assets, the indirect cost allocation plan being used in addition to other relevant information.
+Furthermore, disclosures are required for internal controls, related party transactions, fixed assets, self-reporting of fraud, pending litigation and the indirect cost allocation plan being used in addition to other relevant information.